germsvel/germsvel.github.io/_posts/2016-10-09-tests-as-counselors-of-design.md

 they are private or not.

-But testing private methods is usually done because they have important or complex logic that we want to be tested in our application.
+But testing private methods is usually done because they have important or complex logic that we want tested in our application.
 And anything that is that important would better serve our application as a public method in another class or as part of the public interface of a new object.
-The fact that we want to test it should help us recognize that this code has an important function in our application and is not something to be relegated to private methods.
+The fact that we want to test it should help us recognize that this code has an important function in our application and is not something to be relegated to a private method.

-For example, in our example above, that private method really belongs in the `Author` class, and our test becomes a test of a public method,
+For example, in our example above, the private method probably belongs in the `Author` class, and our test becomes a test of a public method,

 {% highlight ruby %}